pilgrimstack/workshop-301/2.prod/readme.md

 # Well done!

-You lernt how to:
+You learned how to:
   * Use the CLI and start scripting
   * Use cloud-init
   * Create resources with Terraform
-  * Use different Terraform provisioner
+  * Use different Terraform provisioners
-  * Use Terraform template
+  * Use Terraform templating
-  * Inject intelligence in orchestration with dependences
+  * Inject intelligence in orchestration with dependencies
   * Target a specific version of your code in your deployment

 You are "Infrastructure as Code" approved!